 As written, the algorithm performs a depth-first search in the tree of lattices that are constructed depending on the lines and points found on the reduction.
 Alternatively, one can implement a breadth-first version or also a best-first version that expands the node with the smallest value of~$\gamma$.
 Experiments seem to indicate that the tree rarely branches heavily, so that we expect there to be no penalty in practice for using the simpler depth-first code.

 An implementation of this algorithm is available in Magma~\cite{Magma} under the name \texttt{MinimizeTernaryFormAtp}.

-We note that the algorithm can be adapted to an arbitrary discrete valuation ring~$R$ with uniformizer~$\pi$ in place of $\Z$ and~$p$, as long as we can do computations in~$R$ and its residue class field $k = R/\langle \pi \rangle$, and the map $R \to k$ is computable and allows the determination of a preimage for a given element of~$k$.
+We note that the algorithm can be adapted to an arbitrary PID~$R$ with a prime element~$\pi$ in place of $\Z$ and~$p$, as long as we can do computations in~$R$ and the residue class field $k = R/\langle \pi \rangle$, and the map $R \to k$ is computable and allows the determination of a preimage for a given element of~$k$.
 Modulo computations in~$k$ and in~$R$, its complexity depends only on~$d$.